xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0` or `0%`
 Maximum: `1` or `100%`

 The grayscale option **converts the viewport to grayscale**.
 A value of 100% is completely grayscale.
 A value of 0% leaves the viewport unchanged.
 Values between 0% and 100% are linear multipliers on the effect.
-If omitted, the css filter won't be applied.
+If omitted, the CSS filter won't be applied.

 #### sepia
 Type: `Number`